alanh90/BicameralAGI/README.md

 A key component of this project is the Turing++ Test, a concept I developed to address the limitations of existing AI evaluation methods like the Turing Test.
 While passing the Turing Test has become relatively achievable, it doesn't fully capture the nuances of human-like interaction.
 The Turing++ Test aims to assess deeper aspects of AI behavior, including emotional intelligence, doubt, and the subtle complexities of human conversation.

 BicameralAGI draws inspiration from Julian Jaynes' bicameral mind theory, integrating various AI components into a cohesive system that mimics human cognition.
-By focusing on emotional intelligence and mutualistic alignment, we're working towards AI that not only assists humans but genuinely thrives on positive human interactions.
+By focusing on emotional intelligence and mutualistic alignment, I am working towards AI that not only assists humans but genuinely thrives on positive human interactions.

 This project represents not just a technical challenge, but a step towards creating AI that can be a true companion and collaborator for humanity.
 Through BicameralAGI, I hope to contribute to the development of AI systems that are not only intelligent but also emotionally aware and aligned with human values.